Morgs27/mythelix-admin-client/readme.md

 ## API Configuration

 The app communicates with a backend server.
-The server URL is configured in `server.tsx`.
-Make sure to update this URL to match your backend server address.
+The server URL is configured in `server.ts` using the `serverUrl` environment variable.

 ## Building for Production